kierajost4/Tic-Tac-Toe/README.md

 ##### tictactoe-server
 This is a working, RESTful web server.
 It is able to receive HTTP requests and log the request body to STD out. *tictactoe-server* will eventually contain the logic of the Tic-Tac-Toe game and store past games.
 It will also service all HTTP requests needed from the client (game driver).
 ##### tictactoe-client
 This will eventually be the containerized client that communicates with the web server.
-It will be responsible for taking in the input from the players, sending HTTP requests to the web server, and producing the output for the players.
+It will be responsible for taking in the input from the players, sending HTTP requests to the web server, and producing the output to the players.

 ## Usage
 To compile the RESTful web server, make sure you are at the root of the the *tictactoe-server* directory, and run the command: